-- Methods were consistent with the NICE reference case for interventions with health outcomes in NHS settings.^{4 5} - The committee was involved in the design of the model, selection of inputs and interpretation of the results. - Model inputs were based on the systematic review of the clinical literature supplemented with other published data sources where possible. - Model inputs and assumptions were reported fully and transparently. - The results were subject to sensitivity analysis and limitations were discussed. - The model was peer-reviewed by another health economist at the National Guideline Centre.
+- Methods were consistent with the NICE reference case for interventions with health outcomes in NHS settings.^{4, 7} - The committee was involved in the design of the model, selection of inputs and interpretation of the results. - Model inputs were based on the systematic review of the clinical literature supplemented with other published data sources where possible. - When published data were not available committee expert opinion was used to populate the model. - Model inputs and assumptions were reported fully and transparently. - The results were subject to sensitivity analysis and limitations were discussed. - The model was peer-reviewed by another health economist.

-Full methods and results of the cost-effectiveness analyses are described in a separate economic analysis report.
+Full methods and results of the two cost-utility analyses are described in a separate economic analysis reports.

-1.9.3 Cost-effectiveness criteria
+2.7.3 Cost-effectiveness criteria

-NICE sets out the principles that committees should consider when judging whether an intervention offers good value for money.5 In general, an intervention was considered to be cost-effective (given that the estimate was considered plausible) if either of the following criteria applied:
+NICE sets out the principles that committees should consider when judging whether an intervention offers good value for money.^{4, 6, 8} In general, an intervention was considered to be cost effective (given that the estimate was considered plausible) if either of the following criteria applied: